How Sportsbooks Work: A Beginner’s Guide Using MyBookie Features

 What You See What the Sportsbook Is Doing

-Odds posted Setting a price based on risk and expected action
+Odds posted Setting an opening price based on probability, margin, information, risk, and expected demand

 Bets coming in Tracking which side is attracting more money

-Line moves Adjusting the price to balance action
+Line moves Adjusting the price to reflect information, manage exposure, or respond to market movement

 Market settles Managing exposure instead of “predicting” outcomes